Forceflow/libmorton/README.md

 ## Thanks
  * To [@gnzlbg](https://github.com/gnzlbg) and his Rust implementation [bitwise](https://github.com/gnzlbg) for finding bugs in the Magicbits code
+ * Everyone making comments and suggestions on the [original blogpost](http://www.forceflow.be/2013/10/07/morton-encodingdecoding-through-bit-interleaving-implementations/)

 ## TODO
  * Write better test suite (with L1/L2 trashing, better tests, ...)